 IPO Date: September 20, 2023

-Count Klaviyo is another victim of the hostile environment tech IPOs still face throughout 2023.
+Count Klaviyo is another victim of the hostile environment tech IPOs faced throughout 2023.
 The marketing automation and email platform seemed well-positioned enough for a public offering with strong revenue and year-over-year growth, but it wasn’t enough to convince investors.
-However, continued earnings and a full embrace of AI may be what it needs to turn the tide.
-From a debut stock price of $36.75, Klaviyo now stands at $24.89 – not too far behind.
+However, continued earnings and a full embrace of AI have begun to turn the tide.
+From a debut stock price of $36.75, Klaviyo now stands at $46.93.

 9. Savers Value Village